What is Game Art?

 Careers for Game Artists

-Since games are digital and thus require visual elements for everything, there are a wide range of careers you can pursue as a game artist.
+Since games are digital and thus require visual elements for everything, there is a wide range of careers you can pursue as a game artist.

 For example, character artists are hired to create either 2D character sprites or 3D character models, while environmental artists are in charge of creating the areas the player explores.

-3D environmental artist are expected to create 3D models with texture, lighting, and color.
+3D environmental artist is expected to create 3D models with texture, lighting, and color.

-Most game studios also have one or more art directors that supervises artists and make sure their work goes along with what the game is planned to look like.
+Most game studios also have one or more art directors that supervise artists and make sure their work goes along with what the game is planned to look like.

 They also provide art themselves while making decisions concerning the overall style of the game and any visual content produced.